tommeagher/data1-fall2015/README.md

 **Instructor**: Tom Meagher, deputy managing editor at [The Marshall Project](https://www.themarshallproject.org/)

-**How to reach me**: The best way to get ahold of me is by emailing me at tfm2101@columbia.edu.
+**How to reach me**: The best way to contact me is by email at tfm2101@columbia.edu.
 You can also find me on Twitter at [@ultracasual](https://www.twitter.com/ultracasual)

 ###Course description##